StephanieOrganista/StephanieOrganista/README.md

-- 👋 Hi, I’m @StephanieOrganista
+- 👋 Hi, I’m @StephanieOrganista , a junior CS student at the University of Houston! 🤟
 - 👀 I’m interested in Machine Learning and AI.
 - 🌱 I’m currently learning on improving my knowledge on data structures.
 - 💞️ I’m looking to collaborate on any data structure-centered project!
-- 📫 How to reach me : sorganista1@gmail.com
+- 📫 How to reach me : sporgani@uh.edu or on linked in: https://www.linkedin.com/in/stephanieorganista/

 <!---
 StephanieOrganista/StephanieOrganista is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.